 It then follows a small stream through the lushly forested Sabinyo Gorge to a maximum altitude of around 2,900 meters, crossing several rickety ladders and bridges en route.

-The Batwa Trail in Mgahinga Gorilla National Park introduces visitors on Uganda tours to the first people of the Forest “the Batwa People.”
+This Trail in Mgahinga Gorilla National Park introduces visitors on Uganda tours to the first people of the Forest “the Batwa People.”

 Organized by Uganda Wildlife Authority, the Batwa trail is led by a local Twa (Batwa) guide, who explains how they used to live in the forest before being forcibly evicted when it became a national park.

-How To Get To Mgahinga National Park?
+How To Get To There?

 An attractive, alternative route leaves the main road at Kabale and follows the shoreline of the superbly scenic Lake Bunyonyi to rejoin the Kabale-Kisoro main road at its halfway point at Muko.